Xonshiz/Hulusubs_dl/ReadMe.md

 # Windows Binary (.EXE FILE)

-Windows users can download this .rar file which contains the "hulu Subs Downloader.exe" file along with everything else that is needed from this link : [CLICK ME](https://github.com/Xonshiz/Hulu-Subs-Downloader/raw/master/Hulu%20Subs%20Downloader%20%5BWindows%20Binary%5D.rar)
+Windows users can download this .rar file which contains the "hulu Subs Downloader.exe" file along with everything else that is needed from this link : [CLICK ME](http://www.multiupfile.com/f/94952d56) (x64)

 Just extract this somewhere in a folder (don't extract in C:\\ or the windows drive).
 And run "Hulu_Subs_Downloader-Xonshiz.exe" and follow the steps mentioned in "How do I do what I have to do?".
 Binary users don't need anything else to use this.

+P.S : The .rar file came out to be 28 MB, which is more than the 25 MB limit on Github, hence, external file host.

 # First Things First!